Junior Eurovision Song Contest 2014: Voting

-Participants and results
+Contest overview

+The event took place on 15 November 2014 at 19:00 CET.
+Sixteen countries participated, with the running order published on 9 October 2014.
+All the countries competing were eligible to vote with the jury and televote, as well as a Kids Jury, eligible to vote.
+Italy won with 159 points, with Bulgaria, Armenia, Malta, and Russia completing the top five.
+Slovenia, Sweden, Montenegro, San Marino, and Croatia occupied the bottom five positions.

+The opening of the show featured a flash mob performance accompanied by the theme song "#Together" followed by the traditional flag parade accompanied by the theme song.
+The interval acts included a performance by last year's winner Gaia Cauchi and La Voix Academy featuring Andy Shaw and Veronica Rotin.

 Detailed voting results

 Vincenzo Cantiello who represented Italy with the song "Tu primo grande amore", was declared the winner after all the votes had been cast from all of the sixteen participating countries and the kids jury.
 Below is a full breakdown of how the votes were cast.

 12 points

 Below is a summary of all 12 points received.
 All countries were given 12 points at the start of voting to ensure that no country finished with nul points.

 Spokespersons

 The order in which each country announces their votes was in the order of performance.
 Details of the running order were published by the EBU after the 'Welcome Reception' on 9 November 2014.
 The spokespersons are shown below alongside each participating country.
 Gaia Cauchi announced the points from the 'Kids Jury.'